Informo/specs/content/information-distribution/node.md

 implementations **must** give up and try another node.

-Client implementations **should** store the result of the attempt at retrieving the `/.well-kown/informo/info` file of a node in a cache.
+Client implementations **should** store the result of the attempt at retrieving the `/.well-kown/informo/info` file of a node in a cache with a time-based invalidation policy.

 Once both an entry node and a room ID have been selected as the one to use in order to join a federation, whether this selection originated from an explicit